 Livingston deputies: 'Beef bandit' who stole hundreds of dollars of beef from Walmart arrested

-DENHAM SPRINGS - A man was arrested for stealing over 12 packs of steaks and multiple packs of hamburger meat was arrested, the Livingston Parish Sheriff's Office said.
+DENHAM SPRINGS - A man was arrested for stealing over 12 packs of steaks and multiple packs of hamburger meat, the Livingston Parish Sheriff's Office said.

 Officials said they received calls about Michael Ardoin, 57, exiting the Denham Springs Walmart without paying for concealed items and re-entering to do it again.
 Officials were able to pull him over on I-12 in a vehicle with no license plate.